 This Is Reality: A horse-handler rather loudly laughs at Komaba and Hachiken for thinking he or anyone else could perfectly understand a member of another species outside of a work of fantasy.

-Amusingly, the horse is also laughing at Komaba and Hachiken with the handler.
+Amusingly, the horse is also laughing at Komaba and Hachiken with the handler (who is Aki's uncle).

 Through Their Stomachs: A non-romantic example by the school, which hosts a wrap-party barbecue whenever the entire class has completed a hard task.
 Hachiken even commented early on that food was the only thing he was looking forward to in Ooezo Agricultural High.